decentrio/soro-book/postgres.md

 sudo apt -y install postgresql
 ```

-After that, we will need to adjust settings in `postgresql.conf` set `listen_addresses` to '*' so the database will listen to all hosts
+After that, we will need to adjust settings in `postgresql.conf` set `listen_addresses` to '*' so the database will listen to all hosts.
+If you want postgres to listen to only internal host, leave the param as default, or set to `localhost`.
 ```
 #------------------------------------------------------------------------------
 # CONNECTIONS AND AUTHENTICATION